 An eyelash technician does require some sort of license depending on the state in which you will be performing these services.
 Eyelash extension requirements will differ by state.
 Some states will require you to obtain an esthetician license while others may require a cosmetology license.
 It is your responsibility to remain in compliance with your state’s regulations in order to continue providing this service.

 Be wary of others who claim to be technicians, but do not have a license or certification.
-This is most likely a violation of state standards and a safety issue.
+This may be a violation of state standards and a safety issue.

 Other Eyelash Technician Requirements and Qualifications